-Rather, the articles are written in a casual, colorful style and encourage the reader to look for things in the sky and to interpret their own observations.
-Each article is illustrated with an original, thought-provoking pen-and-ink illustration.
+The chapters are written in a casual, colorful style and encourage the reader to look for things in the sky and to interpret their own observations.
+Each article is illustrated with an original, thought-provoking ink-on-paper illustration.

 Glimpses of the Universe is not a textbook of knowledge nor is it a lab manual of experiments.
 Glimpses of the Universe is a curious little book about backyard astronomy and interesting tidbits of our Universe.